-3. The 5G-RG sends an EAP-Response/5G-NAS packet that contains the Access Network parameters (SUCI or 5G-S-TMSI or GUAMI, the selected PLMN, Requested NSSAI and Establishment Cause) and a NAS Registration Request message (SUCI or 5G-GUTI, security parameters/UE security capability, NSSAI parameters, UE MM Core Network Capability, PDU session status, Follow-on request.
+3. The 5G-RG sends an EAP-Response/5G-NAS packet that contains the Access Network parameters (GUAMI if available, the selected PLMN, Requested NSSAI and Establishment Cause) and a NAS Registration Request message (SUCI or 5G-GUTI as defined in TS 24.501, security parameters/UE security capability, NSSAI parameters, UE MM Core Network Capability, PDU session status, Follow-on request).
 The Establishment cause provides the reason for requesting a signalling connection with 5GC.